X-ray Forensics for Guns

 Finding The Differences

-While it was previously challenging to determine the differences between the weapons, researchers employing the new technique utilised X-ray technology to send a beam via the barrels of unconvertible imitation and conversion imitations.
-Afterwards, the researchers analysed the X-ray absorption of the metal as X-ray energy was raised.For the barrels that can be converted, the visual plot of the results is typically linear but for the unconvertible ones, plots were quite chaotic and scattered.
+For the barrels that can be converted, the visual plot of the results is typically linear, but for the unconvertible ones, plots were quite chaotic and scattered.
 In this way, it was relatively simple to see which barrels had conversion potential.
 The technique is still in its developmental stages but the results thus far show promise for discerning potentially convertible guns from non-convertible ones.

 Protecting The Public

-As mentioned, the earlier case this year of a British man converting firearms – eight of which later killed individuals while fifty were used in shootings – shows that conversion of legal weapons into banned ones is a key issue in the police force and forensic teams that support our public's safety.The new study could prove quite valuable in helping us determine which weapons are potentially dangerous ones.
+As mentioned, the case in 2008 of a British man converting firearms – eight of which later killed individuals while 50 were used in shootings – shows that the conversion of legal weapons into banned ones is a key issue in the police force.
+The new study could prove valuable in helping us determine which weapons are potentially dangerous ones.
 In this way, it is hoped that future shootings and deaths can be prevented, making it safer for all of us in Britain and elsewhere in the world.